-Protected Plants: Plant species officially listed under the Threatened or Protected Species of ecosystem functions and processes in a degraded habitat.
+Red Data Species: Plant and animal species officially listed in the Red Data Lists as being rare, of ecosystem functions and processes in a degraded habitat.
 Rehabilitation does not necessarily re-establish the pre-disturbance condition, but does involve establishing geological and hydro logically stable landscapes that support the natural ecosystem mosaic.